ArthurChiao/arthurchiao.github.io/_posts/2019-11-30-cracking-k8s-node-proxy.md

 </html>
 ```

-That's it! curl successful.
+That's it, **DNAT successful!**

 But wait!
-We expect the egress traffic should be NATed correctly, but **we haven't
+The fact that **egress traffic be NATed** meets our expectation, but **we haven't
-added any NAT rules in the ingress path, how could the traffic be OK on both
+added any rules in the reverse (namely, ingress) path, how could the traffic be OK on both
-directions?** It turns out that when you add a NAT rule for one direction, Linux
+directions?** It turns out that when you add a NAT rule for one direction,
-kernel will automatically add the reserve rules on another direction!
+kernel would automatically add the reserve rules on the other direction!
 This
 works collaboratively with the `conntrack` (CT, connection tracking) module.

 <p align="center"><img src="/assets/img/cracking-k8s-node-proxy/host-to-clusterip-dnat-ct.png" width="85%" height="85%"></p>